department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor/flags-and-memorial-certificates.md

 ### Can I get a burial flag?

-You can get a burial flag if you’re the next of kin or a close friend of the deceased, **and** one of these describes that person:
+You can get a burial flag if you’re the next of kin or a close friend of the deceased, **and** any one of these describes that person:

 - Served in wartime, **or**
 - Died while on active duty after May 27, 1941, **or**